grotius-cnc/debian_distro_live_build_post_tweaking/README.md

 		$ sudo ./create-iso.sh

-1. This will replace a SquashFS file in /iso/binary/live/
+1. This will replace a SquashFS file in */iso/binary/live/*.
-2. This will extract a template file in /iso/isohdpfx.bin from the existing live-build iso file.
+2. This will extract a template file in */iso/isohdpfx.bin* from the existing live-build iso file.
 3. This will create a new iso with the program Xorriso.
-The Xorriso build commands can be copied from the existing live-build iso in : /.disk/mkisofs
+The Xorriso build commands can be copied from the existing live-build iso in : */.disk/mkisofs*

 *** Notes : When the output in terminal is fast and " cannot read ... ", then do a reboot, and Step 3 again.

 ## Step 4 : Create the ISO

-Option 1 : Use Xfburn to burn your new Distro on a CD or Dvd Option 2 : Create a bootable usb with the iso on it.
+Option 1 : Use Xfburn to burn your new Distro on a CD or Dvd Option 2 : Create a bootable usb device with the iso on it.

 		$ lsblk
 			# sdb is your usb.